xDD-CLE/katas/adder/README.md

-#The BIG GOAL of this Kata - focus on VERY small steps.
+#The String Calulcator Kata!
 This kata can be found [here](http://osherove.com/tdd-kata-1/)

+##The BIG GOAL of this Kata - focus on VERY small steps.

 Feel free to add your project to this directory in the repo so that others can share in the learnage!